Trekking Stories

 The route starts at the Mangatepopo Carpark, about 20 km from the small village of Tongariro National Park.
 Shuttle buses run back and forth from this village to the starting and ending points in the morning and afternoon.
 You can be dropped off starting from 6:00 am to begin the trek.

 The trail begins flat through beautiful valleys and alpine meadows surrounded by volcanoes and mountains.
-After about 1.5 hours, you reach Soda Springs, which is also the last spot with a toilet.
+After about 1.5 hours, you reach Soda Springs, which is also the last spot with a 'toilet'.
 From here, you enter the volcanic landscape.
 Following Soda Springs, you'll encounter perhaps the toughest part: the Devil’s Staircase.
 It involves about an hour of climbing stairs continuously.

 After the Devil’s Staircase, you have reached the highest point of the Tongariro Crossing at 1886 m at the Red Crater.
 This rewards you with a stunning view of all the volcanoes and the famous Emerald Lakes.
 On top of the Red Crater, wind speeds can be very high, reaching up to 140 km/h!
 Caution is advised.